polimi-cmls-2025/International-Love/README.md

 * Virtual Audio Cable Software (eg. BlackHole for macOS, VB-Audio Virtual Cable for Windows)

 ### Electronics:
-This part const of two differentiated modules, tiles detection and potentiometer measuring.
-As the amount of voltage values to read it's higher than the amount of analog inputs, we require to use a matrix architecture, dividing the potentiometers and leds in groups (or colums) that can be activated at the moment of reading.
+This part consists of two differentiated modules, tiles detection and potentiometer measuring.
+As the number of voltage values to read is higher than the number of analog inputs, we require to use a matrix architecture, dividing the potentiometers and leds in groups (or colums) that can be activated at the moment of reading.
 This is perfomed by Arduino.

 For the tiles detection, we meassure the voltage drop of leds of different colour.
 As this values can be very close sometimes, the led values are constantly being calibrated to avoid undesired alterations.
 Concerning the conection of the leds, it is done with magnets properly polarize to only attach in the right position of the led.